Tips for hiring pest control around your home and landscape

 Know the Terms of Your Service Contract

 Some PCPs offer service contracts in which structures are routinely treated for a particular pest.
 These contracts may be necessary in some situations, such as a warehouse constantly receiving cartons that may contain cockroaches.
-In general, routine applications of pesticides are not a good idea unless there is a constant infestation by a pest and nonchemical methods have failed to control the pest.
-Service contracts for the homeowner should include periodic inspections, but pesticides should not be applied unless the pests are actually present.
+In general, routine applications of pesticides are not a good idea unless there is a constant infestation.
+Consider if non-chemical methods have failed to control the pest.
+Service contracts for the homeowner should include periodic inspections.
+However, pesticides should not be applied unless the pests are actually present.

 Finally, Do Your Part!